- WHERE TO STAY

 The most popular destinations that visitors will use the RER trains when in Paris have dedicated pages where we go into more detail:

 To access the RER system you will need a ticket of course.
-Whatever ticket you have, (including travel passes) you insert the ticket into an automatic barrier which validates it and allows you through.
+Whatever ticket you have, (including travel passes) you insert the ticket into an automatic barrier which validates it and allows you through or you use a contactless pass and tap it on the reader.

 The first time, just position yourself behind a local and follow what they are doing - it really is simple and identical to many other systems like the London Underground.